NY Tenement Museum + Why You Should Visit

 Visit their tenement apartment, where Jennie Levine managed the household and oversaw their family finances.
 Meanwhile, her husband ran a garment factory in their front room.

 Then, learn a bit about the neighborhood activities at that time.
 Walk in the Lower East Side neighborhood and learn more about the kosher meat boycott of 1902.

-Find out how the women organized it and learn about the boycott, led by women just like Jennie, which both united and divided the Jewish Lower East Side neighborhood.
+Find out how the women organized it and learn about the boycott, led by women like Jennie, who united and divided the Jewish Lower East Side neighborhood.

-Through this informative and interactive tour, you’ll see how women asserted their rights before they even had rights as citizens.
+This informative and interactive tour shows how women asserted their rights before they even had rights as citizens.
 And you’ll learn how they came to inspire future generations and movements.